celo-org/celo-proposals/CIPs/cip-granda_mento.md

 ## Simple Summary

-Granda Mento is a mechanism to facilitate large CELO <-> stable token exchanges that aren't suitable via Mento or OTC.
+Granda Mento is a mechanism to facilitate large CELO <-> stable token (e.g. cXXX) exchanges that aren't suitable via Mento or OTC.
 A new contract is created that has the authorization by Governance to exchange `CELO <-> stable token`.
 Exchanges via this contract must be approved by a multisig and can be vetoed by Governance.

 ## Abstract

 There are no existing solutions for making large exchanges ($1m+) involving stable tokens.
 Apart from cUSD minted for validator payments every epoch, stable tokens can only be minted via Mento.
-Large volume exchanges via Mento experience high slippage due to the limited bucket sizes in the constant product market maker.
-Granda Mento is a proposed a mechanism for large-volume stable token exchanges.
+Large volume exchanges via Mento experience high slippage due to the limited sizes of the constant product market maker buckets.
+Granda Mento is a proposed a mechanism for large-volume stable token exchanges, primarily to enable minting of large quantities of stable tokens.

 ## Motivation

 Users looking to make larger exchanges involving stable tokens are faced with 3 options:
 1. Exchange `CELO <-> stable token` via Mento slowly over a longer period of time.
 2. Arrange one or many `XXX <-> stable token` OTC trades.
-3. Create a large limit order of `fiat <-> stable token` on a centralized exchange in hopes it gets filled over time.
+3. Create a large limit order of `fiat <-> stable token` on a centralized exchange in hope it gets filled over time.

 The existing implementation of Mento is suitable for facilitating low volume exchanges, e.g. up to thousands of stable tokens at a time, with minimal slippage.
-However, significant slippage of over 2% starts to occur on both Mento and on centralized exchanges at trades sizes of ~$50k+.
-OTC trading satisfies the needs of medium volume exchanges, eg ~100k for cUSD and likely much less for stable tokens with lower total supply (like cEUR), but similarly takes a hit of around 2-3%.
+However, significant slippage of over 2% starts to occur on both Mento and on centralized exchange stable token pairs at trade sizes of ~$50k+.
+OTC trading satisfies the needs of medium volume exchanges, e.g. ~100k for cUSD and likely much lower for stable tokens with lower total supply (like cEUR), but similarly takes a hit of around 2-3%.
 There are no existing avenues that are able to satisfy high volume stable token exchanges on the order of millions.

 Increasing Mento bucket sizes permanently to allow larger exchanges via Mento will reduce slippage, but it puts a more significant portion of the Reserve at risk.

 Building a process to exchange large (~$1 million+) amounts of CELO for stable tokens will enable large entities to make significant block purchases of stable tokens at scale.
 While minting of the stable token is expected to be the main use case, reversibility (ie exchanging `stable token -> CELO`) is desirable to instill higher confidence when exchanging large quantities.

-While Granda Mento will help facilitate `CELO <-> stable token` exchanges, this is ultimately meant as a mechanism to help purchasers with fiat (eg USD) who are seeking to own Celo's corresponding stable token (eg cUSD).
-Purchasers would come to an agreement with a broker (eg the Celo Foundation) who owns an existing amount of CELO.
+While Granda Mento will help facilitate `CELO <-> stable token` exchanges, this is ultimately meant as a mechanism to help purchasers with fiat (e.g. USD) who are seeking to own Celo's corresponding stable token (e.g. cUSD).
+Purchasers would come to an agreement with a broker (e.g. the Celo Foundation) who owns an existing amount of CELO.
 The broker would be the one to make the `CELO -> cUSD` exchange on-chain.

-The proposed implementation is being considered in the medium-term for large scale exchanges until Mento is reworked to support more efficient large-scale minting on a sustained basis.
+The proposed implementation is being considered in the medium-term for large scale exchanges until Mento is possibly reworked to support more efficient large-scale minting on a sustained basis.

 ## Specification